wavefrontHQ/docs/pages/doc/ingestion_policies.md

 As a Super Admin, you're interested in usage patterns for the whole company, but also for different teams in the company.
 For examining the usage by teams, Tanzu Observability by Wavefront supports ingestion policies.
 You can create ingestion policies and assign accounts or groups to each policy to see which teams use what part of the total ingestion.

-By using ingestion policies, you can monitor the group usage out of a PPS limit for particular accounts or groups.
-You can examine their hourly usage, the accounts that contribute the most, the usage by ingestion source (proxy and direct ingestions), and the usage by ingestion type (time series, histograms, and delta counters).
+By using ingestion policies, you can monitor the usage for particular accounts or groups.
+You can examine their usage out of a certain limit, their hourly usage, the accounts that ingest most data, their usage by ingestion source (proxy and direct ingestions), and their usage by ingestion type (time series, histograms, and delta counters).

 To examine the performance of your Wavefront instance, you can use [wftop, Wavefront spy](wavefront_monitoring_spy.html), the [Slow Query dashboard](monitoring_overview.html#find-slow-queries-and-improve-dashboard-response), and the [Wavefront Usage integration](wavefront_monitoring.html).